jbyman/Reprieve/Backend/README.md

-# Naloxone-Competition-Backend
+# Naloxone Competition Backend
-The server for the Naloxone delivery app
+The REST API for the naloxone delivery application, written in Go